Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/overview/overview.md

 <!--From CR: The following is from the old KinomaJS Markup glossary (with minor editing); consider defining formally (and including here) in this doc:

-**instantiate a template**
-KinomaJS instantiates a template by calling the constructor it has been transformed into with the instantiating data.
+**instantiate a template** KinomaJS instantiates a template by calling the constructor it has been transformed into with the instantiating data.
 The instantiation can involve recalling constructors referenced through the `like` attribute.
-The instantiation creates an object that is an instance of one of the `content` prototypes defined by KinomaJS.
+The instantiation creates an object that is an instance of one of the `content` prototypes defined by KinomaJS.-->
--->

 ##### KinomaJS

 A runtime environment for delivering applications on a wide range of consumer electronic products, primarily using a JavaScript API of global constructors, functions, and objects that define the containment hierarchy, appearance, behavior, and flow of applications and shells.
 KinomaJS also provides an optional XML programming interface.

-##### KinomaJS Touch

-A set of modules that provide a framework for applications and shells intended for use on mobile touch-screen phones and tablets.

 ##### label